Glatzli/model_comparison_codes/README.md

 - th/wind height-time plot: has horizontal wind in it!
+  	Add dewpoint depression variant? would need calculation also for all plots and for HATPRO from spec humidity...

 - VHD calculation: use "direct" height coordinate! due to hardcoded indexing for HAF-height IBK...